Baribor/hng9-chip-007/README.md

 `python worker.py`

-This assumes you have python installed and properly setup on your devices.
+This assumes you have python installed and properly setup on your device.

 ## PROJECT STRUCTURE
 The [input files](input%20files) folder serves as a folder to put all csv files to be processed.
 Currently only a file - [Team Bevel.csv](input%20files/Team%20Bevel.csv) is there.